classicrob/simply-jekyll/_notes/The user believes that their actions in the app lead to goal achievement.md

 ---
-title: The user believes that their actions in the app lead to goal achievement
 ---

 #stub

 If people are going to do something effortful, they want to know that their effort is going towards their goal.